NoxArt/SublimeText2-FTPSync/README.md

 Simple and free plugin for FTP syncing.
 Just hit the _save_ as usual and it's upped.

-Recently new
-* Added time_offset for adjusting for different timezones by [mikedoug](https://github.com/mikedoug)
-* Added protection from overwriting remote file by renaming
-* AfterSaveWatch for uploading changed files

 What's there for you?
 * Multiple named upload targets
 * Ignored file regex patterns